IgniteUI/igniteui-docfx/en/components/charts/features/chart-performance.md

 ### Axis Intervals

-By default, $PlatformShort$ charts will automatically calculate [`yAxisInterval`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategorychartcomponent.html#yaxisinterval) based on range of your data.
+By default, Angular charts will automatically calculate [`yAxisInterval`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategorychartcomponent.html#yaxisinterval) based on range of your data.
 Therefore, you should avoid setting axis interval especially to a small value to prevent rendering of too many of axis gridlines and axis labels.
 Also, you might want to consider increasing [`yAxisInterval`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategorychartcomponent.html#yaxisinterval) property to a larger value than the automatically calculated axis interval if you do not need many axis gridlines or axis labels.

 > Note, we do not recommend setting axis minor interval as it will decrease chart performance.

-This code snippet shows how to set axis major interval in the $PlatformShort$ charts.
+This code snippet shows how to set axis major interval in the Angular charts.

 ```html
 <igx-category-chart xAxisInterval="5" yAxisInterval="50"></igx-category-chart>